lilscorfy/wifi-net-info-tool/README.md

 Usage

-Run the location tracking script:
+Run the WiFi network info script:

-bash track_location.sh
+python network_info.py

-This script will gather network-related location details and display them.
+This script will scan and display details about nearby WiFi networks.

 Requirements

 Termux

+Python

 Nmap

-Bash

 Disclaimer

 This tool is for educational and ethical use only.
-Do not use it for unauthorized tracking.
+Do not use it for unauthorized network scanning.